The Nantucket at a Glance

 - Exterior Colors: tan siding (tough, exterior-grade acrylic paint), with white trim

 - Floor Material: CDX plywood

-- Roof Material: Self-stick black asphalt shingles or rigid sheet aluminum, your
+- Roof Material: Self-stick, precut black asphalt roofing or rigid sheet aluminum, your choice

 - Weight: 275 lbs